sendamply/docs/docs/Webhooks/B-InboundParse.md

 # Inbound Parse

-## What is an Inbound Parse Webhook?

 Amply can help you process email using the Inbound Parse Webhook.
 This webhook processes all incoming email for a domain or subdomain, parses the contents and attachments, then POSTs multipart/form-data to a URL that you choose.

-To begin processing email using Amply's Inbound Parse Webhook, you will have to setup MX Records, choose the receiving domain that will be receiving the emails you want to parse, and define the URL where you want to POST your parsed emails.
+To begin processing email using Amply's Inbound Parse Webhook, you will have to set up MX Records, choose the receiving domain that will be receiving the emails you want to parse, and define the URL where you want to POST your parsed emails.

+****

 ### Step 1: Set your MX Record